UCSBarchlab/PyRTL/www/index.rst

             ``zs`` is the registers required to implement the delay. ``fir`` returns an output ``y`` which is the resulting sum of products and is valid every cycle (since the design is naturally fully pipelined).

+            .. jupyterlite:: ipynb-examples/example-fir.ipynb
+               :new_tab: True
+               :new_tab_button_text: Try this example in your browser

             .. literalinclude:: examples/example-fir.py